ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/action-plan.md

 :::::::::::::::::::::::::::::::::::::::::: checklist

+### Checklist title

-### 1. Create diverse content about your project and encourage others to link to it and reuse your data
+#### 1. Create diverse content about your project and encourage others to link to it and reuse your data

 - [ ] Write a Wikipedia entry
 - [ ] Select a creative commons license appropriate to your work
 - [ ] Encourage librarians to link to your project
 - [ ] Encourage other library projects or initiatives to include a metadata record for your project

-### 2. Disseminate information about your project via Listservs of professional organizations
+#### 2. Disseminate information about your project via Listservs of professional organizations
 - [ ] Think of both subject-related and library/archive related organizations

 ::::::::::::::::::::::::::::::::::::::::::